Emergency Medical Technician (EMT)

 Credit: 17.2 CEU’s for EMT’s and Iowa Nurses (IBN Provider #6); 172 Contact Hours for Nebraska Nurses

 The EMT course emphasizes the development of student skills in a patient assessment-based program, recognition of signs and symptoms regarding illness or injury and the proper procedures when rendering emergency care to the sick or injured.
-Students will be required to complete 32 hours of internship.
+Students will be required to complete 32 hours of internship outside of class hours.

 Upon successful completion of this program, the participant should be able to: